laravel/lumen-docs/queues.md

 <a name="configuration"></a>
 ### Configuration

 The queue configuration options are in the `.env` file.

+If you would like to use the Amazon SQS, Beanstalkd, Iron.io or Redis queue drivers, then you must copy the entire `vendor/laravel/lumen-framework/config/queue.php` file to the `config` directory in the root of your project, and adjust the necessary configuration options as needed.
+If the `config` directory does not exist, then you must create it first.

 ### Driver Prerequisites